acgray/django-registration-withemail/README.md

 	Adds recaptcha to the registration form.
 You must install django-recaptcha in order to use this setting.
 For further information about recaptcha see https://github.com/praekelt/django-recaptcha

+``AUTHENTICATE_WHEN_ACTIVATE``
+    if True, the user will be immediately logged in after his account activation.

 Setting up URLs
 =================